 Call Payment Dates

 October 22, 2024

 January 23, 2025

 April 23, 2025

+July 22, 2025

+October 22, 2025

+January 23, 2026

+April 22, 2026

+July 22, 2026

 Any payments on the Notes depend on the credit risk of BofA Finance, as Issuer, and BAC, as Guarantor, and on the performance of the Underlyings.
 The economic terms of the Notes are based on BAC's internal funding rate, which is the rate it would pay to borrow funds through the issuance of market-linked notes, and the economic terms of certain related hedging arrangements BAC's affiliates enter into.
 BAC's internal funding rate is typically lower than the rate it would pay when it issues conventional fixed or floating rate debt securities.
-This difference in funding rate, as well as the underwriting discount, if any, the referral fee and the hedging related charges described below (see "Risk Factors" beginning on page PS-9), reduced the economic terms of the Notes to you and the initial estimated value of the Notes as of the pricing date.
+This difference in funding rate, as well as the underwriting discount, if any, and the hedging related charges described below (see "Risk Factors" beginning on page PS-9), will reduce the economic terms of the Notes to you and the initial estimated value of the Notes as of the pricing date.

-The initial estimated value of the Notes as of the pricing date is set forth on the cover page of this pricing supplement.
+The initial estimated value range of the Notes is set forth on the cover page of this pricing supplement.
+The final pricing supplement will set forth the initial estimated value of the Notes as of the pricing date.
 For more information about the initial estimated value and the structuring of the Notes, see "Risk Factors" beginning on page PS-9 and "Structuring the Notes" on page PS-24.